LesFerch/Battery.hta/README.md

 ## Monitor battery status

-Battery.hta places a small status bar in the upper right hand corner of your primary display showing the current charge percent and an whether the computer is plugged in or running on battery.
+Battery.hta places a small status bar in the upper right hand corner of your primary display.
+It shows the current charge percent and whether the computer is plugged in or running on battery.

 When the charge level drops below %20, while on battery, a note will be displayed to start charging.